frankyuen/bb/README.md

 ## Hardware

+The app has been tested to run on the following hardware:

-- Raspberry Pi 4 Model B (8 GB RAM recommended)
+- Raspberry Pi 4 Model B
+- Memory requirement:
+  - **live streaming** mode: ~200 MB if moving objects are framed, ~100 MB if not
+  - **monitor** mode: ~100 MB
 - USB webcam (or any V4L2-compatible camera at `/dev/video0`)
-- 50+ GB free disk space for snapshot storage
+- Storage for snapshots: varied, and depends on how the app is configured to use

 ## Software

+The app uses or has been tested to run with the following software:

 - Raspberry Pi OS (Debian 12)
 - Python 3.11+